 AAA Member Rewards Visa Rewards

-Gas, grocery store, and drug store purchases earn 2X points and all other purchases earn 1 point per dollar on all other purchases.
+Gas, grocery store, and drug store purchases earn 2X points, and all other purchases earn one point per dollar.
 Bank of America Preferred Rewards clients gets an additional 25% or more rewards bonus on every purchase.

 Reward redemptions start at 2,500 points for air travel and 5,000 points for cash.
 While there is no cap on the amount of rewards you can earn, rewards are valid for only five years.
 There are many rewards cards on the market that do not put an expiration on your rewards points.

 There is no annual fee for the AAA Member Rewards Visa, which means you can enjoy the rewards and perks of the credit card at no cost as long as you pay your balance in full each month to avoid interest.

 The APR for purchases will fall between 13.24% and 23.24% depending on your credit history.
 A higher credit score puts you in a position to qualify for a lower interest rate.